shuhari/Shuhari.Framework/README.md

 * NEW: Observable
 * NEW: ElementExtensions.FindAncestor
 * NEW: Cancel Role for dialog

-**v0.1.13.0 (2017-03-27)**
-* NEW: WPF HGridSplitter/VGridSplitter
-* NEW: FileSystemExtensions.EnsureDirectory/WriteText/WriteBytes
-* FIXED: FrameworkStrings use property instead of field to avoid NPE

 For full list of release history view [History](https://github.com/shuhari/Shuhari.Framework/blob/master/HISTORY.md)